YES Network Talent

 While with the Yankees from 1995-2000, Cone was 64-40 with a 3.91 ERA and 888 strikeouts.
 He pitched for Boston in 2001, sat out the 2002 season, and pitched briefly for the Mets in 2003 before retiring.

-He has received six New York Emmy Awards at YES, including a 2022 Emmy in the Live Sporting Event/Game category for his work as part of YES’ Yankees broadcast team.
+He has won eight New York Emmy Awards at YES, including two in 2023: one in the Commentator/Editorialist category, and one for his work as part of YES’ Yankees Pre-Game coverage.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Curry has also hosted YES’ Yankees Access specials, which give viewers exclusive, off-the-field, behind-the-scenes looks at some of the most popular Yankees players.
 He has traveled to the Dominican Republic and Taiwan to report on Yankee feature stories, international travel atypical of regional sports networks.